home-assistant/home-assistant.io/source/_posts/2023-04-18-home-assistant-os-release-10.markdown

 Currently, Home Assistant can be booted off an SD-card or an eMMC.
-Note however that a new boot firmware (Petitboot) is required to boot from eMMC (see the board-specific documentation).
+Note however that a new boot firmware (Petitboot) is required to boot from eMMC (see the [board-specific documentation](https://github.com/home-assistant/operating-system/blob/dev/Documentation/boards/hardkernel/odroid-m1.md)).
 NVMe SSD boot is currently not supported by the boot firmware.
 However, an NVMe SSD can be used through the data disk feature.

+Buy ODROID-M1 at [Ameridroid](https://ameridroid.com/products/odroid-m1?ref=eeb6nfw07e) or directly at [Hardkernel](https://www.hardkernel.com/shop/odroid-m1-with-4gbyte-ram/)

 <img src='/images/blog/2023-04-18-os10/hardkernel-odroid-m1.jpg' alt='Hardkernel ODROID-M1 single board computer with NVMe SSD plugged in'>